 You might have heard horror stories about how uncomfortable colored lenses are to wear — Tyler Mane famously suffered temporary vision loss after wearing blacked-out contacts all day to play Sabretooth in X-Men (2000).
 But no need to worry!
 Colored contact lenses not made for the movies are just as comfortable as the ones you’d wear normally.

 Talk to The Experts

-If you want to switch to contacts, or simply see how you look with a different eye color, contact the specialists at Swagel Wootton.
+If you want to switch to contacts, or simply see how you look with a different eye color, contact the specialists at our Mesa and Chandler locations.
 We’ll make sure that your contacts fit comfortably and offer tips on how to keep your eyes happy and healthy while you wear them.

 Schedule Your Appointment Today!